-In this article we will be sharing the answer to this question ” Will Rhinoplasty help the patients with Allergic Rhinitis ?
+In this article, we will be sharing the answer to the question ” Will Rhinoplasty help patients with Allergic Rhinitis?

 What is Allergic Rhinitis?

 Allergic rhinitis is a complaint that occurs with a non-microbial infection.
 The allergen in the environment is taken into the nose by inhaling and sticks to its inner surface.
 Some symptoms develop in people who are sensitive to this condition.

 We can list the symptoms of allergic rhinitis as follows;

 - Itching felt in the nose, dilution, and runny nose.

 - Itching on the palate.

 Animal and plant proteins are light enough to be carried in the air and difficult to see.
 These proteins accumulate on the membranes in the eyes, nose, and mouth.
 Particles such as pollen, fungus, animal hair, dust, and membranes also accumulate.
 Especially in the early spring pollen and trees cause allergic rhinitis.
 In addition, bacteria that mold bread and fruit, dry leaves, meadows, seeds, and straw cause allergic rhinitis.